mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        acl_allocator: Whether to enable ACL memory allocator, with a default value of true.

        somas_whole_block: Whether to use the entire Somas for memory allocation, with a default value of false.

+       enable_small_pool: Whether to enable small pool, with a default value of false.
+When enabled, memory allocations smaller than 1MB are managed by the small memory pool.
      -

    * - MS_DEV_GRAPH_KERNEL_FLAGS